brokenpylons/nix-cockroachdb/README.md

 ### The hash of the ```deps``` derivation keeps chaging

-There is probably some file that includes a timestamp included in it.
+There is probably some file that contains a timestamp included in it.